EasyMapper/Productivity

 If your content is distributed across more than one document, you can consolidate the extraction into a single mind map.
 To do this, simply use the Current mind map option (figure) in the generation dialog.
 Repeat this for each document.

-The extracted topics will be inserted into the selected topic or, if none, as a main topic.
+The extracted topics will be inserted into the selected topic or, if there is none, as a main topic.

 Special case: PDF files